 A strong sporting ethos positively impacts on educational standards, regardless of ability.
-Resilience, dedication, hard work and commitment are some of the crucial values and attributes that will provide students with the tools they need to lead successful lives and make a difference in their community.
+Resilience, dedication, hard work and commitment are some of the crucial values and attributes that provide students with the tools they need to lead successful lives and make a difference in their community.

-Both the current school building and the new one are in close proximity to Thurrock Rugby Club and Thurrock Harriers Athletics Club.
-This location allows our existing partnerships to strengthen even further and will support the development of a world class sports hub in Thurrock, with development pathways for pupils and the wider community at all levels.
+The location of the school allows our existing community partnerships to strengthen even further and will support the development of a world class sports hub in Thurrock, with development pathways for pupils and the wider community at all levels.